phase858/RexBot/README.md

 # RexBot
  A silly and generally useless but expandable(for simple commands) discord bot.
-Credits to Pat for the glomp command idea and options.
+Credits to Pat for the glomp command idea and text options.
 # Requirements
 .NET Core 2.0
 # Configuration